 Washington, DC – On Monday, Congressman Lamar Smith was presented the 2016 Award for Conservative Excellence by the American Conservative Union Foundation (ACUF) for his 92% score for his votes during the 2016 year.
 The average score for House Republicans was 82%.

-Washington, DC – Congressman Lamar Smith gave the following statement in response to President Trump’s Joint Address.
+Washington, DC – On Saturday, April 29th, President Trump will serve his 100th day in office.
+Congressman Lamar Smith (TX-21) gave the following statement on President Trump’s accomplishments since inauguration.